VincentSchmid/LootEditor/README.md

 source code available here https://github.com/VincentSchmid/dayzLootEditor
 DayZ Loot Editor for types.xml.
-Helps with Visualizing end editing Loot.
-Has some Automatic functions for Loot distribution
+Helps with Visualizing and editing Loot.
+It also has some Automatic functions for Loot distribution

 - Visualize loot as a list from database
 - Automatically creates Sub-types for weapon items and links items that are used together (guns, ammo, mags,...)